PedroDrago/minishell/README.md

 </p>

 <h3 align="center">About our Journey</h3>
-This project was undoubtedly the most challenging and largest endeavor we've undertaken within the 42 Common Core thus far.
-We approached this task uniquely, without any form of guides.
+This project was undoubtedly the most challenging and largest endeavor we've undertaken within the 42 Common Core this far.
+We approached this task our own way: without any form of guides.
 Therefore, the resolution you observe in our code reflects the battles our minds waged against the innumerous problems encountered along our journey.
-In the end, the product is a quite good shell, although with not that good code.
+In the end, the product is a quite good shell, although with not that good of code.

 ---
 ### Terminal VS Shell VS Prompt